 The boxes drill doesn’t just have to be two groups either, if you have more players you can make it three different groups, but the idea is to put the best players together and setup a sort of hierarchy in the game.
 And there might be a few days were you put the forwards, midfielders, and defenders into groups so they learn to work together.

-The squad is split into a junior and senior group and then two members of each group are enclosed by the rest, rather predictably in a box shape.
+From the Guardian: The football squad is split into a junior and senior group and then two members of each group are enclosed by the rest, rather predictably in a box shape.
 The duo’s aim is to win the ball, while the remainder must keep it from them with one-touch passing.